PLC-lang/rusty/book/src/arch/codegen.md

 So in contrast to Programs, a FunctionBlock can have multiple instances.
 Nevertheless the code-generator uses a very similar strategy.
 A struct-type for the FunctionBlock's interface is created but no global instance-variable is allocated.
-Instead the function block can be used as a DataType to declare instances like in the following example :
+Instead the function block can be used as a DataType to declare instances like in the following example:

 ```iecst
 FUNCTION_BLOCK foo